contrib/contrib/README.md

 # contrib

-a command-line utility for standardizing the contribution process between projects
+a command-line utility for simplifying the contribution process between software projects

 ## Compatibility
 - any programming language